 Let’s talk about Builder Studio Store now.
 Depending on where you live, it only costs $500 or ₹9,999 per month.
 This includes building your restaurant app (which you’ll get within 12 weeks), maintaining it and even cloud capacity to run and scale it.

-You don’t have to, thanks to food delivery app builders today.
-Before low-code/no-code platforms happened, restaurant app development meant tens of thousands of dollars and more-than-a-few months spent in just getting a basic prototype ready.
+You don’t have to, thanks to software app developers today.
+Before low-code/no-code platforms happened, restaurant app development meant tens of thousands of dollars and more than a few months spent in just getting a basic prototype ready.
+Nowadays, you can build your own app from scratch with no developer skills necessary.
 Today, with the right partner, food delivery app development would take you as little as 8 weeks.
 For instance, with our own app builder, Builder Studio Store, if you need to create a food delivery app, we make it simple (and quick).
 That’s essential whether you’re a restaurant owner who suddenly needs to offer delivery, or you’re an artisan food producer whose shops are only possible online, now.
 Unlike other services which take a cut of your sales, once you build your food delivery app, all that profit is yours.
 And right now, we know that’s vital.

 Easy.
 Say you want an app like Deliveroo?
 Other than standard restaurant delivery app features, let’s see what more Builder Studio Store has to offer: